855309/proton/README.md

 ```

 ## Points
 A point is like a function but it's not.
 It isn't takes arguments.
-In's just a "point" to go.
+It's just a "point" to go.

 (points can be in header files.)